254Labs/awesome-bambdas/README.md

 # bambdas-collection
-A collection of Burp Suite Lambdas ~ Bambdas
+A collection of Bambdas (Burp Suite's Lambdas) <br/>
+Switch to `Bambda mode` now! 🤖

+# Getting started
+Don't know what it is?
+Start reading [Introducing Bambdas](https://portswigger.net/blog/introducing-bambdas)